tianyimasf/tianyimasf.github.io/_projects/Fitbit Tracker Usage Analysis.md

 And you can also calculate scores based on your model to see how well your model "models" the variance in your target variable($R^2$), and also if your model gives you significant signals instead of just random noise($p$-value).

 Now we can apply what we know about regression analysis to the tracker data.

+### Actual Codes

+R, as great as it is as a statistical analysis language, of course are prepared for this.

+First, we load the dataset and convert distances to speeds.
+Distance

 {% include math.html %}